ARM-software/astc-encoder/Docs/Building.md

 ## Integrating as a library into another project

-The core codec of `astcenc` is built as a library, and so can be easily integrated into other projects using CMake.
-An example of the CMake integration and the codec API usage can be found in the `./Utils/Example` directory in the repository.
+The core codec of `astcenc` is built as a library, and so can be easily integrated into other projects.
+We recommend integrating the project in a way that lets you control which version of `astcenc` you are using, as this allows you to manage API version changes.

+An basic example of CMake integration and codec API usage can be found in the `./Utils/Example` directory.
 See the [Example Readme](../Utils/Example/README.md) for more details.

+> [!CAUTION]
+> This example is designed to always use the latest main branch so that it
+> stays in sync with any changes we make to the repository.
+This is not
+> recommended for external production integration because you cannot control
+> which API version your application is using.

+### Library API stability across versions

+Since version 5.4.0, the library API exposed in `astcenc.h` will follow semantic versioning guidelines and remain backwards compatible within each major version (`X.*.*`).
+Any breaking change will result in a major version increment.

+When updating to a newer major version, callers of the API should expect that they will need to update to synchronize with any changes.
+When a major API version makes changes to the API, they will be done in way that deliberately causes a compilation failure.
+This avoids applications hitting failures that only occur at runtime.

+> [!IMPORTANT]
+> Prior to version 5.4.0, we did not follow this policy and minor versions
+> (`*.X.*`) could introduce API breaks.

+When we make changes that modify API entrypoints, we do not usually try to maintain backwards compatibility by adding parallel entrypoints to support both the new and original behaviors, and prefer to just increment the major version.

 ## Configuring a new build machine